weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 - The Weaviate **API key**, and
 - The Weaviate **URL**.

-And because we will use the Hugging Face inference API to generate vectors, you need:
+And because we will use the OpenAI inference API to generate vectors, you need:
-- A Hugging Face **inference API key** ([instructions](https://huggingface.co/docs/api-inference/quicktour#get-your-api-token)).
+- An OpenAI **inference API key** ([sign up here](https://platform.openai.com/signup)).

-So, instantiate the client as follows:
+Then, instantiate the client as follows:

 import ConnectToWeaviateWithKey from '/_includes/code/quickstart.autoschema.connect.withkey.mdx'